Visual cognition in multimodal large language models: Discussion

-A major plot twist in E.T.A Hoffmann's ``Der Sandmann'' is that Nathaniel might have been a machine himself, which explains why he fell for Olimpia.
-This metaphor also relates to our anthropomorphization of LLMs: since LLMs are trained on human-generated data, their behaviors will always reflect our behaviors and biases.
-However, this reflection is sharpening, and modern neural network architectures have become more human-like.
-One of the other domains emphasized by Lake et al. was the ability to reason compositionally.
-Recent attempts have shown that neural networks can perform compositional reasoning if trained appropriately \cite{lake2023human}.
-Similarly, our current work has shown that multimodal LLMs have come a long way, showing some correspondence to human behavior and often performing above chance.
+Our work has shown that multimodal LLMs have come a long way, showing some correspondence to human behavior and often performing above chance.
 Moreover, machine learning researchers have put forward various ideas about how to close the remaining gap between humans and machines \cite{geirhos2021partial}, including self-supervised learning \cite{balestriero2023cookbook}, translating from natural into probabilistic languages \cite{wong2023word}, or grounding LLMs in realistic environments \cite{carta2023grounding}.
 This continuous evolution in models' capabilities necessitates a reevaluation of the metaphors and tools we use to understand them.
-We believe that cognitive science can offer tools, theories, and benchmarks to evaluate how close we have come to building machines that think like people.
+We believe that cognitive science can offer tools, theories, and benchmarks to evaluate how close we have come to \say{building machines that learn and think like people}.